 If you shrink your browser window and more and more content gets cropped out of view, then you have a problem.

 Non-responsive sites create a frustrating experience for anyone trying to get information on a hand-held device.
-Consider it urgent, and migrate to a responsive design asap.
-If your site is a WordPress site, it may be as simple as applying a new, responsive theme.
+Make this a high priority and migrate to a responsive design ASAP.